-For more information on biotech labeling, please see Post's latest Voluntary Report on Biotech Labeling and 2018 Biotech Annual Report.
+For more information on biotech labeling, please see Post's latest Voluntary Report on Biotech Labeling and the Biotech Annual Report in the FAS GAIN system.

-D. Liquor Labeling (Administered by Korea Tax Administration)
+B. Liquor Labeling (Administered by Korea Tax Administration)

 The Ministry of Health and Welfare (MOHW) published the final notice on warning labels for excessive drinking on August 31, 2016.
 Below is the finalized warning statement: